Brad Nathan

 Rutgers Business School - New Brunswick | Office 4143 | 100 Rockafeller Rd | Piscataway, NJ 08554

 I am an Assistant Professor of Accounting at Rutgers University - New Brunswick.
 I teach undergraduate and Honors Financial Accounting.
-Prior to my current appointment, I was a Visiting Professor at Columbia University in the City of New York, where I taught in the MBA core.
+Prior to my current appointment, I was a Visiting Professor at Columbia Business School, where I taught in the MBA core.

-In my spare time, I enjoy mountain biking and playing tennis.
+In my spare time, I enjoy biking, music, and racquet sports.

-Disclosure, Regulation, Contracting, Public Finance, Corporate Governance, Shareholder Litigation
+Disclosure, Regulation, Contracting, Political Economy, Real Estate, Shareholder Litigation

 Invited to present dissertation at U.S. Department of Defense's AIRC (webinar on 1/11/23): "Do Cost or Pricing Requirements Improve Contract Outcomes?" (video, includes executive-level government panelists, 500+ registrants)